Openpalm/Prop/README.md

 Assuming 100 Shekel (22$) hourly rate for instructors and Secretarial duties,

-3500x2 A salary of for each instructor (45 monthly hours)
+2400 x 2  A salary of for each instructor (36 basis ?)

 1000 Legal costs

+1000 Student Taxi costs

 2000 Secretarial costs

 2000 Rent

-estimating 12,000 shekel monthly expenses.
+estimating 8400 shekel monthly expenses.